bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/04-Bootstrap-Utilities/README.md

 ## 💡 Hint

-* Don't forget to use the previous examples and activities as a guide to how the utility classes can be used!
+* Don't forget to use the previous examples and activities as a guide to how the utility classes can be used.

 ## 🏆 Bonus